It started with a dime

 Photo’s: Hans Peter Föllmi / Marjet Wessels Boer

-In 2012, The housing foundation The Key renovated a row of dubbeltjeswoningen, or “dime houses,” on the Mauritskade.
-Originating in 1870, the dime houses were the result of a group of idealistic workers who, by asking a dime a week for membership, founded the Building Society for Home Ownership (BVEW).
+The ‘dime houses’ from 1870 were one of the first social housing projects in the Netherlands.
+They are the result of a group of idealistic workers who, by asking a dime a week for membership, founded in 1868 the Building Society for Home Ownership (BVEW).

 This work is supported by the AFK (Amsterdam Fund for the Arts).